matthewlmcclure/tramp-virtualenv/README.md

 ## Contents

-1. demo.py - an interactive demo.
+1. `tramp-virtualenv.el` - configuration to teach Emacs and TRAMP to change to a virtualenv given in a remote `.dir-locals.el` file.

-1. bootstrap-virtualenv.sh - a Bash script to bootstrap a virtualenv for use via Emacs over TRAMP.
+1. `example.dir.locals.el` - example directory local variable

-1. .dir.locals.el - configuration for Emacs to run python from a remote virtualenv.
+   configuration for Emacs to run python from a remote virtualenv.

-1. tramp-dir-locals.el - configuration to make directory local variables
+1. `demo.py` - an interactive demo.

-   work in directories opened via TRAMP.
+1. `bootstrap-virtualenv.sh` - a Bash script to bootstrap a virtualenv for use via Emacs over TRAMP.